- Location: New Jersey

 After completing, submit the application along with:

-- Two photos (front view and side view) of your vehicle.
+- Photos (front view and side view) of your vehicle.

 - Copy of your title.